james-li-projects/ISTP-Statistics-2020/README.md

 # ISTP-Statistics-2020

-README for Running the Code \n
+README for Running the Code

 TL;DR: Download all the files on the GitHub repository and use the “Instructions for running code using GitHub files” to run Step 1 and Step 2 in the code (pre-processing steps) rather than directly running the code in the master_script.R file.
 Make sure to run these specific instructions before running any of the subsequent analysis in Steps 3 to 6!

 Description and background for our files (as well as links to the original larger files on Google Drive):